-- 1. Each healthcare institution should have an identified person who is responsible for coordinating the education and accreditation of staff in resuscitation.
+- Each health service organisation should have an identified person who is responsible for coordinating the education and accreditation of staff in resuscitation.
 The number of resuscitation officers/coordinators should reflect the size and geographical distribution of their healthcare institution and the expected workload. - 2.
 Persons acting in the role of resuscitation officer/coordinator should have received appropriate education and preparation for the role.
 This should include the possession of advanced life support and basic life support certification as well as educational qualifications/experience.
-In some healthcare institutions, other qualifications may be considered important for the role, for example obstetrics, paediatric or neonatal life support certification. - 3.
+In some health service organisations, other qualifications may be considered important for the role, for example obstetrics, paediatric or neonatal life support certification. - 3.
 The resuscitation officer/coordinator should have access to an appropriately resourced space to conduct resuscitation education.
 Material resources should be appropriate to the level of education delivery.
-This may include multimedia teaching aides.
+This may include multimedia teaching aids.
 Consideration should be given to the portability of this equipment for in-location and offsite teaching. - 4.
-The resuscitation officer/coordinator should have access to appropriate office space, secretarial support and office furnishings.
-Storage appropriate for the level of equipment and programme materials should also be available. - 5.
-The resuscitation officer /coordinator should ensure that all cardiopulmonary arrests are documented and audited using a standardised proforma (Utstein guidelines may guide the creation of this proforma, refer to section 16).
+The resuscitation officer/coordinator should have access to appropriate office space, administrative support and office furnishings.
+Storage appropriate for the level of equipment and program materials should also be available. - 5.
+The resuscitation officer /coordinator should ensure that all cardiopulmonary arrests are documented and audited using a standardised data set (Utstein guidelines may guide the creation of this data set, see references).
 Use or reporting of this data should adhere to privacy and confidentiality laws.
 Feedback should be actively sought from clinical staff in relation to rapid response systems and cardiopulmonary arrest. - 6.
 The resuscitation officer/coordinator should be involved in a process for auditing staff performance during cardiopulmonary arrests with the capacity to provide feedback, debriefing and education following the resuscitation attempt. - 7.
-Upgrading of knowledge and skills in the area of resuscitation should be a key performance indicator for the role of resuscitation officer/coordinator.
-This may involve external certification and currency in resuscitation teaching of programmes outside the healthcare institution.
+Upgrading of knowledge and skills in resuscitation should be a key performance indicator for the role of resuscitation officer/coordinator.
+This may involve external certification and currency in resuscitation teaching of programs outside the health service organisation.